Structural Engineering · PE/SE Licensed

 Structural Engineering Cost Estimator

-Describe your project and get a preliminary structural cost estimate powered by TCG.ai — the same engine behind our general construction estimator.
+Describe your project and get a preliminary structural cost estimate powered by TCG.ai — same engine behind our general construction estimator and IMP estimator.

-Include details about building type, size, spans, loads, stories, soil conditions, seismic zone, and any special structural requirements like cranes or heavy equipment.
+Include building type, size, story count, clear spans, floor loads, soil conditions, seismic zone, and any special structural requirements (cranes, mezzanines, vibration-sensitive equipment).

 Analyzing Your Structural Project